-CONVERSE, Ind. - CONVERSE, Ind.
+CONVERSE, Ind.
 After decades of growing commodity crops, Mark Boyer decided to try something new.

 A few years ago, the sixth-generation farmer tucked a field of sunflowers between his corn and his soybeans.